LA-CoNGA/Preparation/syllabus/OurSyllabus/InstrumentationResearchProjects.md

 Instructors:

-Number of hours: 60 hours of work over two and half months (10 weeks)
+Number of hours: 140 hours of work over two and half months (10 weeks)

 Number of ECTS: 5

 ## Course description
 In this module the student will apply all the concepts studied in Instrumentation and Introduction to Measurement Systems modules.
-The student have to choose a topic from the list and propose a research plan, golas and activities to be carried out ina ten weeks lapse.
+The student have to choose a topic from the list and propose a research plan, goals and activities to be carried out in a ten weeks lapse.
 At the end of the module the student must present a report of his project and perform an oral dissertation of the results obtained.

+This module is fundamentally a research activity to be carried out independently by the student with the support of a tutor, therefore, there is no class sessions.
+Instead the student mut follow the schedule detailed in the appropiate section.

 ## Topics overview